chbeu/chbeu.github.io/content/post/20230623_exdigit_jobs/index.md

 ---
-title: "Vacant positions (PhD and Postdoc level) in my team at Paris Lodron University Salzburg"
+title: "Vacant positions (PhD and Postdoc level) in my team at the University of Salzburg"
 subtitle: ""
-summary: "We are seeking for doctoral candidates and postdocs to work with us within the framework of the EXDIGIT Research College at the Paris-Lodron University of Salzburg."
+summary: "We are seeking for doctoral candidates and postdocs to work with us within the framework of the EXDIGIT Research College at the University of Salzburg."
 authors:
 #authors: [Christine Bauer]
 categories: [news]